Need help now?

 - To prepare for power outages, stock up on batteries, flashlights, and canned goods.

 During periods of extreme heat, we'll declare a heat emergency and open community centers as cooling centers.

 - BCYF Community Centers become cooling centers during a heat emergency.

 - Never leave children and pets alone in cars.
 Cars heat up quickly even if the windows are slightly open.

 - Drink more water no matter how active you are.

 - Adults and children should use sunscreen containing an SPF-15 or higher and wear protective, loose-fitting clothing.

-Climate Ready Boston is an initiative to develop resilient solutions to prepare our City for climate change.
+Climate Ready Boston is our initiative to get the City ready for the long-term impacts of climate change.